Separatism in Russia: Ural Republic

 The Ural Republic is a proposed state within the border of Sverdlovsk, Chelyabinsk, Kurgan and Orenburg Oblasts, and Perm Krai.

 Originally the idea was suggested by the Governor of Sverdlovsk Oblast, Eduard Rossel, in 1992, but it was not separatist in nature.
 In July 1993 Sverdlovsk Oblast Council proclaimed a new federal subject of Russia — Ural Republic.
 In September, a treaty was signed heads of Kurgan, Orenburg, Perm, Sverdlovsk, and Chelyabinsk regions on their intention to participate in the development of joint local economic union of the Ural Republic.
 On November 9, 1993, President Yeltsin liquidated the Ural Republic by decree and dissolved the Sverdlovsk Oblast council.
 Russian government figures believed that creating a majority Russian republic will resolve in the dissolution of Russia.

 The main movements are the Ural Republic Movement, Free Ural, and The Ural Democratic foundation.
-But political scientists believe that modern Ural separatists and regionalists don't have a single big structure that would unite the smaller movements.
+However, political scientists believe that modern Ural separatists and regionalists have not yet formed a broad organization that could unite the smaller movements.
 The local elite have much less sway over the federal government, compared to the republics, which prevents growth of separatism in the region.

 Ural separatists are represented on the Free Nations of Post-Russia Forum.